iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 > In space no one can hear you quark.

 Code in Clojure projects is structured into separate files.
-Usually each file corresponds to a namespace identified by the file's path, so that the file `foo/bar/baz.clj` contains the namespace `foo.bar.baz`.
-This is a bit different from Java, where directories correspond to namespaces (packages) and files under a directory usually contain a single class in the given package.
+Usually each file corresponds to a namespace identified by the file's path.
+For an example, the file `foo/bar/baz.clj` contains the namespace `foo.bar.baz`.
+This is slightly different from Java, where directories correspond to namespaces (packages) and files under a directory usually contain a single class in the given package.

-This difference makes sense given the FUNCTIONAL AWESOMENESS of Clojure.
+Let's create the basic structure for a project to get a feeling for how this works.
+As you read the description below, execute the same steps on your own computer.

 Suppose we start a project called `foobar`.
 First, we create the basic directory structure with an example file: